amanchokshi/EMBERS/joss_paper/paper.md

 *EMBERS* is a python package which provides a modular framework for radio telescopes and interferometric arrays such as the MWA^[https://www.mwatelescope.org], HERA^[http://reionization.org], and the upcoming SKA^[https://www.skatelescope.org] to accurately measure the all sky beam responses of their antennas using weather and communication satellites.
 Such measurements can reveal environmental factors which have perturbed ideal, simulated beam shapes in complex ways.
-Results from (Chokshi et al., in prep) and [@JLBLine_2018] reveal the presence of gradients in ground screens, dead dipoles, and the effect of foliage near the antennas.
+Results from recent work such as [@JLBLine_2018] reveal the presence of gradients in ground screens, dead dipoles, and the effect of foliage near the antennas.
 Telescopes such as the MWA, HERA & SKA, which may benefit from in-situ beam measurements, are involved in large scale surveys and the search for some of the earliest signals in our Universe.
 Such studies push the boundaries of precision calibration where undetermined beam errors could potentially introduce spurious contaminants and hinder detections. *EMBERS* could form the backbone of a passive parallel monitoring system for large